PitelVonSacek/PerMSO/README.md

 - `class_extra`: Like `extra` but it might use the class specific representation.

-Extra keys supported in test files:
+Extra keys supported in test files (and ignored by other tools):

 - `name`: Name of the class.
 - `gen_fun`: The generating function.